 You're going to be looking at registering as a sex offender, potentially looking at jail or prison time.
 It would help if you got an attorney right away.

 I've been doing criminal defense now for 27 years.
 In the early 1990s, I worked for a judge and the prosecutor's office, so I understood how they deal with cases.

 But of course, the most valuable expertise I have is being an experienced criminal defense attorney since 1994.

 Production of Child Pornography Charges

-There are a variety of different charges that you could be charged with if you're exchanging nude photos with a minor.
+There are various charges that you could be charged with if you're exchanging nude photos with a minor.

-If you're the one who suggests that the minor send you a nude photograph of themselves and the prosecutors/police have the evidence of that, you could be charged with production of child pornography.
+If you're the one who suggests that the minor send you a nude photo of themselves and the prosecutors/police have the evidence of that, you could be charged with the production of child pornography.
 Which, to give you an idea of how serious that is;

 - at the federal level, that's a 15-year mandatory minimum;

 - at the state level, there is no mandatory minimum, but obviously, you'd be looking at sex registration and potential jail time.

 Often, the issue becomes, did the person know that the other party was underage?
 Sometimes you have an argument that you didn't know.